datacarpentry/genomics-r-intro/episodes/02-r-basics.md

 - "Be able to create the most common R objects including vectors"
 - "Understand that vectors have modes, which correspond to the type of data they contain"
 - "Be able to use arithmetic operators on R objects"
-- "Be able to retrieve (index), name, or replace, values from a vector"
+- "Be able to retrieve (subset), name, or replace, values from a vector"
-- "Be able to use logical operators in an indexing operation"
+- "Be able to use logical operators in an subsetting operation"
 - "Understand that lists can hold data of more than one mode and can be indexed"
 keypoints:
 - "Effectively using R is a journey of months or years.
 Still you don't have to